RobIsaTeam/courses/_course_2_d3/2-setup.md

 <img src="../images/chart_area.png" alt="What we want.." width="700" />

 We already set up our HTML page to contain a chart area.
 That's the space we want to fill now.
-We'll have a picture frame (an SVG-element), our drawing area (a g-element), and in that drawing area, we'll have separate elements for both axes and the area for our circles.
+We'll have a picture frame (an [SVG-element](../web-course/3-images-and-svg)), our drawing area (a g-element), and in that drawing area, we'll have separate elements for both axes and the area for our circles.

+> ### Note: Why SVGs?
+>
+> We're trying to create a data-driven graph, made up of objects such as lines, circles, and squares (not photos of cats).
+We could just find an image of a circle and use this to represent the data by scaling and positioning it on the page, but that might not be the best way.
+An image is an inefficient way to represent lines and circles and your webpage would spend an unnecessary amount of time downloading each of these image files.
+>
+> SVGs (Scalable Vector Graphics) are a better way to include graphical elements that aren’t photos.
+They are a much more efficient way to store these shapes and, regardless of the screen and size of these shapes, they will never be pixelated (that's what vector graphic means).

 What we now want to end up with in our html document is this: